javl/genderSwap/README.md

 ## Note about Safari version
 It seems Apple tries to make it hard for non OSX developers to build extentions for Safari, so I didn't bother.
 Feel free to compile the code found in the Safari folder of this repository into a working plugin (please, send me a pull request if you do!).

+##Privacy
+The plugin asks permission to access every webpage you visit.
+This is to replace a set of keywords in the source code: no data about your internet usage is recorded or transmitted in any way.